2019 Alberta wildfires: Agencies

 The Department of Agriculture and Forestry (AAF), is responsible for "fire bans, FireSmart, wildfire compliance and enforcement, wildfire maps and data, wildfire operations, wildfire prevention, and wildfire status".

 Devin Dreeshen was named as AAF minister on April 30, 2019, by the newly elected Alberta Premier, Jason Kenney.

 At the provincial level, the Emergency response and recovery is responsible for "emergency and disaster response, recovery, legislation and supports".
 The Alberta Emergency Management Agency (AEMA) is responsible for "fire reporting, and search and rescue".

-The Forest Resource Improvement Association of Alberta (FRIAA) FireSmart program which operates under the AAF department, reported that Alberta communities are under an increased risk of forest fires because fifty per cent of Alberta is covered in forests.
-Alberta's "wildland urban interface" means that in many communities buildings and forested areas intertwined.
+The Forest Resource Improvement Association of Alberta (FRIAA) FireSmart program which operates under the AAF department, reported that Alberta communities are under an increased risk of forest fires because fifty percent of Alberta is covered in forests.
+Alberta's wildland–urban interface means that in many communities buildings and forested areas intertwine.
 The province's designated Forest Protection Area stretches from north to south of the province along the western border with British Columbia.

 As of 2017, Alberta's designated Forest Protection Area stretched from north to south of the province along the western border with British Columbia.